 Straight away, the feel for the sacred was shown by the use of gold leaf which links his paintings to small icons, a direct echo of Byzantine art.

-In his first Madonnas, Foujita created a reconciliation between Japanese and western art.
+In his first Madonnas, the painter Foujita created a reconciliation between Japanese and western art.
 He was influenced by Japanese prints, especially in the framing of the subject, just as the modernity of the avant-garde artists inspired his treatment of the body : the stretched bodies of Amedeo Modigliani’s figures, the slender evanescent bodies of Marie Laurencin, Brancusi’s oblong figures.

 But it was also the early Italian artists, especially those from Siena that marked Foujita.
 Still close to Byzantine art with their gold leaf paintings, these artists sought to breathe life into the figures they depicted.